florian-h05/website/blog/2025-12-21-openhab-5-1-release.md

 Upgrading from Vue 2 to Vue 3, Framework7 5 to Framework7 7, Vuex to Pinia, and introducing TypeScript into Main UI's codebase.

 The first steps on that long path were taken in May this year, resulting in the submission of a gigantic PR at the begin of September, touching about 10,000 lines of code.
-After two months of testing, fixing bugs and reviewing the changes, that PR was merged end of October.
+After two months of testing, fixing bugs, and reviewing the changes, that PR was merged end of October.
-Since then, we've commited another 150 changes fixing the remaining bugs, refactoring our codebase to TypeScript and implementing new features.
+Since then, we've commited another 150 changes fixing the remaining bugs, refactoring our codebase to TypeScript, and implementing new features.

 Thousand thanks to Jeff James ([@jsjames](https://github.com/jsjames)) for initially starting that effort, and the great team work in the last months - and welcome to the Main UI maintainer team!